 And let me also remind you that since we aren’t getting any younger, that we ought to make it a daily goal to enjoy life as much as possible.
 I have determined to not let pain rule my life, but to face it head on.
 This is the general consensus of people I have seen on the web.
 We all have choices; focus on the negative or the positive.
 Yes, I have chronic pain.
 Yes it has changed my life.
 But I also have general overall good health.
 And the changes I have had to make are for my own good; retiring from a stressful job, creating a website, meeting new people!

 I have posted reviews of the DVDs that have been most helpful already.
 See what I have to say about Emily Lark’s Back to Life on this link.
 Her first level is only 10 minutes.
 This could be a great place for you to start.
 See what I have to report about Jane Adam’s Gentle Yoga DVD here.
 These have been most helpful to me.
 Other programs I have used are Yoga over 50, by Barbara Benagh and Classical Stretch, The Esmonde Technique.
 Yoga Over 50 is a relaxing program that addresses flexibility, strength and issues like Osteoporosis, and Osteoarthritis.
-See below images to go to Amazon to purchase.

 The following links are a result of my research.